tuyet-pham/databaseManipulation/README.md

 <strike>This system isn't fully complete.
 The only class that isn't fully functional is the Database class.
 Everything else should work properly</strike>

+The database_ is functional.
+It could use some error checking later down the line.

 !!
 Please run as g++ -std=c++11 and also take off the header "pch.h" because it's a Visual Studio element !!

 https://gfycat.com/soggyimpossiblelhasaapso